 - Imagine procrastination is a villain that’s coming to your bank account every day and taking your money.
 It is.
 Fight it.

 Why Are You Still Waiting?
 Get Started Beating These Types of Procrastination.

 Some have said that pain comes from the knowledge that you’re not reaching your full potential.
 Procrastination is one of the easiest (and most common) ways to fail to accomplish your tasks and achieve your goals.

+Did you find yourself in any of these types?
 Consider these types of procrastination, and use these tips to create the best version of yourself that you can be.

 Next section: Best Tools and Resources to Work from Home